 The Green Fee Committee helps members of our campus community design projects that will help UIS become more sustainable.
 Each year, we select the best projects proposed by students, faculty, and staff.
 We will collaborate to implement projects using funds provided by the Student Green Fee.
 UIS students maintain the majority on the committee as we select projects to fund, and students work together with UIS faculty and staff to implement these projects.

-To help us make a difference, you can:
+To help us make a difference here at UIS right now, you can:

 Create Green Projects

 Use the links below to learn about our green projects and the proposal process.

 We need motivated students to serve on our Green Fee Committee and to help implement our Green Projects.
 Use the links below to explore these possibilities.

 - Apply to be a campus sustainability projects coordinator

 - Each Fall semester, UIS students can apply to be one of the Campus Sustainability Projects Coordinators.
 Two part-time (20 hours/week) positions are available.
 Contact Dr. Megan Styles at email@example.com for more information.

 - Apply to serve on the student-led Green Fee Committee

 We have several opportunities to be active in green initiatives on campus.
 Use the links below to learn more about these groups.